 It wasn’t so bad last winter, he thinks, being mostly confined indoors.
 Of course, work was tedious and uncomfortable even then, but one hadn’t been tempted to gaze longingly out of the window at the green expanse of the lawn and lake and the tall trees of Bletchley Park.
 The view had been grey and dreary, or, depending on one’s shift, dark.
 Sherlock actually prefers the night shifts, because with his mind constantly demanding distraction and so preventing him from falling asleep most nights, at least at work it’s occupied, and effectively, too.

 So voluntarily, he takes on the unloved night shifts, often working overtime.
 He spends far longer poring over little rows of garbled letters than he is required to (and, if he’s honest, is altogether healthy).
-Even now, when he closes his eyes, he can see them marching through his mind: Enigma encoded messages, typed out from intercepted radio messages by the industrious Wrens, the ladies of the Women’s Royal Naval Service.
-These girls keep the enormous decryption machine of Bletchtley running like a hive of busy bees, providing codebreakers like Sherlock Holmes with their daily nourishment, not of nectar and pollen, but of riddles.
+Even now, when he closes his eyes, he can see them marching through his mind: Enigma encoded texts, typed out from intercepted radio messages by the industrious Wrens, the ladies of the Women’s Royal Naval Service.
+These girls keep the enormous decryption machine of Bletchtley running like a hive of busy bees, providing codebreakers such as Sherlock Holmes with their daily nourishment, not of nectar and pollen, but of riddles.

 Sherlock has lived on that diet for almost a year now.
 At first he went reluctantly and not entirely voluntarily, despite knowing that he was perfectly suited for the task.
 But at the time, the job he had invented for himself had finally begun to bear fruit.
 The first clients had called upon his services as a consulting detective, the only one in the world.
 Also, and more importantly, contacts to Scotland Yard had been established, promising cases more complicated and interesting than stolen jewellery and marital infidelity.
 He hadn’t known what to do with himself after reading chemistry at Cambridge, but his interest in crime and crime-solving soon sparked the idea of using his extraordinary skill at observation and deduction to aid the police, who really do need all the help they can get.
-He moved to London some five years ago, found himself a flat in Montague Street, acquired contacts, worked on some high-profile forgery cases and even the odd juicy murder.
+He moved to London some five years ago, found himself a flat on Montague Street, acquired contacts, worked on some high-profile forgery cases and even the odd juicy murder.

 All in all, things were going quite splendidly.
 And then the damned Luftwaffe started dropping bombs on his beloved city, and hell broke loose.
 His flat was spared of damage during the first nights of the Blitz, but of a sudden the war that until then hadn’t troubled him had arrived on his very doorstep.
 It messed up business.
 And, worse, it enticed his ever-meddling elder brother to interfere with his life.
 His motivation was twofold, Sherlock knows.
-Mycroft wanted to get his sibling out of danger, likely on behest of their parents if not for some brotherly concern and affection of his own.
+Mycroft wanted to get his sibling out of danger, likely on behest of their parents if not for some brotherly concern and affection.
 Moreover he saw the necessity to keep Sherlock’s ever active mind occupied to prevent him from employing unhealthy measures to keep himself distracted, now that cases were likely to be scarce with half the city up in flames.

 Also, people like Sherlock are sorely needed at Bletchley Park.
 The place seems to soak them up like a big sponge, an anthill crawling with intelligentia and social misfits.
 Crossword competitions were held to determine which quick and unusual thinker might be suited to codebreaking work at the Park.
 The major universities of Oxford and Cambridge were raided, and recruiters searched far and wide, leaving no stone unturned.
 And now the mansion and the codebreakers’ huts are filled with mathematicians, linguists, chess grand masters, crossword experts, the odd archaeologist or historian, cryptoanalists left over from the Great War, and even people like Geoffrey Tandy, the former director of London’s Natural History Museum who was approached because he is an expert for ‘cryptogams’.
 His recruiters, idiots, the lot, only belatedly realised that his field of study has little to do with cryptography but with lichens and mosses and seaweed.
 But Tandy, like the rest of the motley crew, has stayed on anyway.